Biological treatment

 A support or substrate will serve as a medium for the bacteria where they can survive and grow.
 Also called media, this support can be of several natures.

-At 1h2o3, we use activated carbons because they have many advantages.
+At 1h2o3, we prefer activated carbons, as they offer many advantages.

 This is because they can support many bacteria and therefore have a faster action at large scales.
 In addition, these charcoals provide energy space savings, but also money.